On this page:

-In Kaikoura, there is a wide range of important native species and ecosystems.
-Kaikoura is well-known for its NZ fur seals, whales and dolphins.
+In Kaikōura, there is a wide range of important native species and ecosystems.
+Kaikōura is well-known for its NZ fur seals, whales and dolphins.
 It is also home to twelve native lizard species including the unusual black-eyed gecko and almost a quarter of the native plant species in the country.
 The last two surviving colonies of Hutton’s Shearwater breed here along with 30 other indigenous bird species.

-- habitat loss and fragmentation
+- Habitat loss and fragmentation

-- pollution e.g. pesticides, fertiliser run-off
+- Pollution e.g. pesticides, fertiliser run-off

-- climate changes in temperature, rainfall, snowfall and sea level rise
+- Climate changes in temperature, rainfall, snowfall and sea level rise

-- extreme natural events e.g. fire, drought and floods
+- Extreme natural events e.g. fire, drought and floods

-- small population sizes and restricted distribution
+- Small population sizes and restricted distribution

-- human activity through earthworks and forestry
+- Human activity through earthworks and forestry

-- lack of knowledge about biodiversity and sustainable management
+- Lack of knowledge about biodiversity and sustainable management

 Introduced animal and plant pests have greatly reduced numbers of native plant and animal species and therefore biodiversity in New Zealand.
 Without controlling their numbers our native species could become extinct.